 In SQL Server 2005:

-The Resource database have to move with master database.
+The Resource database has to move with the master database.

-You can run following commands to know resourcedb version and last updated time.
+You can run the following commands to know resourcedb version and last updated time.

 This is a great topic.
 I just would like to add, that some of the benefits of implementing the Resource database in 2005 – 2008 are that it is much easier to apply service packs and to revert changes to multiple instances.
 For an example, when a dba has to apply a service pack to multiple instances, they can just copy mssqlsystemresource.mdf and mssqlsystemresource.ldf to the target instances.